estivensal7/Estiven-Salazar-CE-TakeHome/LessonPlan.md

     **Instructions**

     -   In this activity we are still assuming that you are given a string.
 Complete the 'reverseStr' function utilizing the JavaScript [.reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) method so that it returns a new string with the reversed order of characters.
+Make sure you are running the test cases when checking your code!

     _Examples_